 9. What is the risk of the new coronavirus causing a pandemic?

-– Neither SARS nor MERS developed into pandemics, but we have seen the situation change rapidly with COVID-19 and the WHO has recently declared a so-called public health emergencies of international concern (PHEIC).
-This means that experts from around the world work together to identify outbreaks, share virus knowledge and inform each other about treatment.
-For the outbreak to develop into a pandemic, it must be a virus that spreads easily from person to person, across all regions around the world.
-We are getting closer to this point with the current situation.
+– Neither SARS nor MERS developed into pandemics, but we have seen the situation change rapidly with COVID-19 and the WHO has confirmed it as pandemic, 11.
+March.
+It has now status as a virus that spreads easily from person to person, across all regions around the world.

 10. Should you avoid traveling to the countries where the infection has been detected?

 – There are no specific medicines or vaccines against the new coronavirus.
 Therefore, one should consider postponing travel to infected regions.
 As the situation is changing rapidly, it is best to keep up to date with the World Health Organization (WHO) Travel Advice and the Norwegian Directorate of Immigration (Foreign Affairs) Travel Advice.

 Check how the virus has spread globally, here.